GuenterQuast/mimoCoRB/builddoc/index.rst

 worker processes and to control the data acquisition process.
-The methods collected in the class *run_mimoDAQ*, in particular the function **run_mimoDAQ**, contains the code needed to run a real example of a data-acquisition suite defined in a configuration file specifying the associated, user-defined functions for data provisioning, filtering and storage. *run_mimoDAQ* is controlled either by keyboard commands of from a graphical user interface; pre-defined conditions on the total number of events processed, the duration of the data taking run or finishing of the writer process to the first buffer due to source exhaustion can also be defined to end data taking.
+The methods collected in the class *run_mimoDAQ*, in particular the function **run_mimoDAQ**, contains the code needed to run a real example of a data-acquisition suite defined in a configuration file specifying the ring buffers and associated, user-defined functions for data provisioning, filtering and storage.
+*run_mimoDAQ* is controlled either by keyboard commands of from a graphical user interface; pre-defined conditions on the total number of events processed, the duration of the data taking run or finishing of the writer process to the first buffer due to source exhaustion can also be defined to end data taking.
 The class structure and dependencies are shown in the figure below.

 .. image:: class_structure.png
   :width: 1024